An article by Erik the Flutemaker

 Touch the world with practical love!

 Jan.
-1, 2017: Budget was met for feeding centers, children's home, and mercy ministry thanks to donors all around the world.
-Many were our customers!
+1, 2017: Sent budget for feeding centers, children's home, and mercy ministry thanks to customer donors all around the world.

 Sara & Danny